KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 | XR_APILAYER_LUNARG_core_validation | ``XrApiLayer_core_validation.dll`` or ``.so`` | ``XrApiLayer_core_validation.json`` |
 +------------------------------------+-----------------------------------------------+-------------------------------------+

-XR_APILAYER_LUNARG_api_dump simply logs extra/verbose information to ``std::cout`` descibing in more detail what has happened during that API call.
+XR_APILAYER_LUNARG_api_dump simply logs extra/verbose information to ``std::cout`` describing in more detail what has happened during that API call.
 XR_APILAYER_LUNARG_core_validation acts similarly to VK_LAYER_KHRONOS_validation in Vulkan, where the layer intercepts the API call and performs validation to ensure conformance with the specification.

-Other runtimes and hardware vendors may provide layers that are useful for debugging your XR application.
+Other runtimes and hardware vendors may provide layers that are useful for debugging your XR system and/or application.

 To enable API layers, add the ``XR_API_LAYER_PATH=<path>`` environment variable to your project or your system.
 Something like this: ``XR_API_LAYER_PATH=<openxr_base>/<build_folder>/src/api_layers/;<another_path>``.